MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

     $request <public_key>

-Once a faucet-mod thumbs up your request, keep an eye on the discord channel to see when the transaction goes through on that side.
+Once a faucet-mod thumbs up your request, keep an eye on the Discord channel to see when the transaction goes through on that side.

 We can check our balance to make sure that we received the funds by running the following command, passing in our public key: